pulp-platform/Deeploy/docs/tutorials/introduction.md

 The generated code is located in the following directory: `DeeployTest/TEST_<PlatformName>/Tests`, and the `Network.c` file is the interesting one.

-The generated code is trivial for the `Adder` graph; we simply use the template for the `Add` node of the Generic platform.
+The generated code is trivial for the `IntKernels/Add/Regular` graph; we simply use the template for the `Add` node of the Generic platform.
 You can find the template declaration in `Deeploy/Targets/Generic/Templates/AddTemplate.py`.

-Now, if you want to look at something a bit more complex, run `python testRunner_generic.py  -t ./Tests/miniMobileNetv2` (from `DeeployTest`) and look at the generated code.
+Now, if you want to look at something a bit more complex, run `python testRunner_generic.py  -t ./Tests/Models/miniMobileNetv2` (from `DeeployTest`) and look at the generated code.
 There are two interesting points you can notice:
 - We hoist the constants at the top of the file.
 - In the `RunNetwork` function, we sequentially have node templates to execute the operands and malloc/free to manage the memory.
-You can open the ONNX graph of `miniMobileNetv2` on the side to try to match the nodes of the graph with their generated code.
+You can open the ONNX graph of `Models/miniMobileNetv2` on the side to try to match the nodes of the graph with their generated code.

 > ✅ **Task:** Visualize the effect of passes on the ONNX graph for the Siracusa platform.

 Deeploy applies passes on the ONNX graph to transform its topology and optimize its execution.
 Let's visualize the effect of the passes used in the Siracusa Platform.
-First, let's execute our `miniMobileNetv2` on Siracusa with `python testRunner_siracusa.py  -t ./Tests/miniMobileNetv2`.
-You can find the original ONNX graph at `DeeployTest/Tests/miniMobileNetv2/network.onnx`, and the transformed ONNX graph at `DeeployTest/TEST_SIRACUSA/Tests/miniMobileNetv2/deeployStates/backend_post_binding.onnx`.
+First, let's execute our `miniMobileNetv2` on Siracusa with `python testRunner_siracusa.py  -t ./Tests/Models/miniMobileNetv2`.
+You can find the original ONNX graph at `DeeployTest/Tests/Models/miniMobileNetv2/network.onnx`, and the transformed ONNX graph at `DeeployTest/TEST_SIRACUSA/Tests/Models/miniMobileNetv2/deeployStates/backend_post_binding.onnx`.
 Open both ONNX graphs side by side to compare them.

 You can notice the effect of two passes on the graph:
 - One pass fuses the `Conv` and `RequantShift` nodes.
 This is a common technique named [Operator Fusion](https://medium.com/data-science/how-pytorch-2-0-accelerates-deep-learning-with-operator-fusion-and-cpu-gpu-code-generation-35132a85bd26) and used in many DNN compilers.